 Road to Hana (Hana Highway)

-The Road to Hana follows Maui's lush northeastern coast from Kahului to Hana, with rainforest scenery, waterfalls, ocean cliffs, one-lane bridges, black-sand beach access and a full-day driving pace.
+The Road to Hana follows Maui's northeastern shore from Kahului to Hana, with rainforest scenery, waterfalls, one-lane bridges, coastal views and black-sand beach access.

 Road to Hana, Maui